micmejia/bible-dump/NKJV/Esther/Esth 4.md

 Then Esther told _them_ to reply to Mordecai:

 ###### 16
-"Go, gather all the Jews who are present in [^c]Shushan, and fast for me; neither eat nor drink for three days, night or day.
+"Go, gather all the Jews who are present in Shushan, and fast for me; neither eat nor drink for three days, night or day.
 My maids and I will fast likewise.
 And so I will go to the king, which _is_ against the law; and if I perish, I perish!"

 ###### 17
-So Mordecai went his way and did according to all that Esther commanded [^d]him.
+So Mordecai went his way and did according to all that Esther commanded him.